-This is the 3rd of 3 posts from the Eating Disorders, Compulsions and Addictions Service (EDCAS) of the William Alanson White Institute in recognition of National Eating Disorders Awareness Week (February 24th through March 2th).
+This is the last of three posts from the Eating Disorders, Compulsions and Addictions Service (EDCAS) of the William Alanson White Institute in recognition of National Eating Disorders Awareness Week (February 24th through March 2th).

 New research suggests that the menstrual cycle and the production of sex hormones are equal, or even more important, factors.
 Although both men and women produce sex hormones, women experience a monthly hormonal cycle from puberty to menopause.
 And the cyclical nature of sex hormone production has a powerful impact on appetite for both human and non-human female animals.

 Although very little has been written on this subject, many women know intuitively that their relation to food changes across the menstrual cycle.
-It is common in my psychotherapy practice to hear female patients comment, “I was PMSing and couldn’t stop eating”, or “I always binge on chocolate right before I get my period”.
+It is common in my psychotherapy practice to hear female patients comment: “I was PMSing and couldn’t stop eating.”
+“I always binge on chocolate right before I get my period.”

-Theresa Kinsella, a nutritionist in New York City who specializes in work with eating disordered women reports, “I have one client who is overweight and a binge eater.
-She calls her PMS phase, ‘the monster’ and has cravings for chocolate, frozen yogurt and candy.
-‘But it’s over’, the client observes, ‘the second I start to bleed’”
+Theresa Kinsella, a nutritionist in New York City who works with eating disordered women reports, “I have one client who is overweight and a binge eater.
+She calls her PMS phase, ‘the monster’ and has cravings for chocolate, frozen yogurt, and candy.
+‘But it’s over,’ the client observes, ‘the second I start to bleed.’”

 In a recent conversation, Klump told me that binge eating during the pre-menstrual phase and appetite suppression during the follicular phase is also found in non-human animals.
-Animals show the same pattern of binge eating during the pre-menstrual phase, and appetite suppression during the follicular phase.
-So, in addition to cultural factors, biology clearly contributes to female eating behavior.
+Animals show the same pattern of binge eating during the pre-menstrual phase and appetite suppression during the follicular phase.
+In addition to cultural factors, biology clearly contributes to female eating behavior.

-Dr. Petrucelli often recommends patients keep a food journal as a vehicle for examining symptoms.
-The journal is a record of eating times, locations, and food choices, as well as associated feelings and eating disorder “behaviors”.
-She may suggest patients email a report of their weekly food intake and other ingested substances (alcohol, laxatives, diuretics, drugs, etc.) prior to meeting with her.
+Petrucelli often recommends patients to keep a food journal as a vehicle for examining symptoms.
+The journal is a record of eating times, locations, and food choices, as well as associated feelings and eating disorder “behaviors.”
+She may suggest patients email a report of their weekly food intake and other ingested substances (alcohol, laxatives, diuretics, drugs) prior to meeting with her.
 Pictures of plates of food may also be included when portion sizes are in question.
 Active documentation helps alert the patient to feelings and experiences that trigger disordered eating.

 Given the new research findings implicating sex hormones in eating behavior, it’s likely useful to expand the journal to include notes about the timing of menstrual cycle phases.